open-contracting/infrastructure/docs/cost/ids/sustainability.md

 Publish job creation estimates:

 1. Add a `Metric` object to the `forecasts` array and set its `.title` to 'Jobs created'.

-2. Add an `observation` object for each job relationship - stage pair and set `.dimensions` accordingly, i.e.
+2. For each job relationship - stage pair, add an `observation` object and set its:

-- relationship: direct, stage: implementation
-- relationship: indirect, stage: implementation
-- relationship: direct, stage: operation
-- relationship: indirect, stage: operation
+- `.id` incrementally
+- `.dimensions.relationship` to the relationship ("direct" or "indirect")
+- `.dimensions.stage` to the stage ("implementation" or "operation")

-3. Record the estimated number of jobs created for each relationship and stage in the relevant observation's `.measure`.
+- `.measure` to the number of jobs

 Publish actual jobs created:

 1. Add a `Metric` object to the `metrics` array and set its `.title` to 'Jobs created'.

-2. Add an `observation` object for each job relationship - stage pair and set `.dimensions` accordingly, i.e.
+2. For each job relationship - stage pair, add an `observation` object and set its:

-- relationship: direct, stage: implementation
-- relationship: indirect, stage: implementation
-- relationship: direct, stage: operation
-- relationship: indirect, stage: operation
+- `.id` incrementally
+- `.dimensions.relationship` to the relationship ("direct" or "indirect")
+- `.dimensions.stage` to the stage ("implementation" or "operation")

-3. Record the actual number of jobs created for each relationship and stage in the relevant observation's `.measure`.
+- `.measure` to the number of jobs
 ```json
 {
   "forecasts": [